gonzalo-bulnes/simple_token_authentication/README.md

 In fact, you can mix both methods and provide the `user_email` with one and the `user_token` with the other, even if it would be a freak thing to do.

-### Integration with other authentication methods
+### Integration with other authentication and authorization methods

 If sign-in is successful, no other authentication method will be run, but if it doesn't (the authentication params were missing, or incorrect) then Devise takes control and tries to `authenticate_user!` with its own modules.
-That behaviour can however be modified for any controller through the **fallback_to_devise** option.
+That behaviour can however be modified for any controller through the **fallback** option (which defaults to `fallback: :devise`).

+When `fallabck: :exception` is set, then an exception is raised on token authentication failure.
+The resulting controller behaviour is very similar to the behaviour induced by using the Devise `authenticate_user!` callback instead of `authenticate_user`.
+That setting allows, for example, to prevent unauthenticated users to accede API controllers while disabling the default fallback to Devise.

-**Important**: Please do notice that controller actions without CSRF protection **must** disable the Devise fallback for [security reasons][csrf].
-Since Rails enables CSRF protection by default, this configuration requirement should only affect controllers where you have disabled it, which may be the case of API controllers.
+**Important**: Please do notice that controller actions without CSRF protection **must** disable the Devise fallback for [security reasons][csrf] (both `fallback: :exception` and `fallback: :none` will disable the Devise fallback).
+Since Rails enables CSRF protection by default, this configuration requirement should only affect controllers where you have disabled it specifically, which may be the case of API controllers.

+To use no fallback when token authentication fails, set `fallback: :none`.

   [csrf]: https://github.com/gonzalo-bulnes/simple_token_authentication/issues/49